 The internet and online technology provides new opportunities for young people’s learning and growth, but it can also expose them to new types of risks.

-E-safety should form a fundamental part of schools’ and colleges’ safeguarding and child protection measures.
+Online safety should form a fundamental part of schools’ and colleges’ safeguarding and child protection measures.

 Government guidance across the UK highlights the importance of safeguarding children and young people from harmful and inappropriate online material (Department for Education, 2021; Department of Education, 2020; Scottish Government, 2017; Welsh Government, 2020).
+See also online safety within KCSIE 2021.

 Following our ChildNet Workshop for Parents and Y5 and Y6 here is a checklist for parents.